joskoot/rearrangements/README.md

 that given index k returns the k-th rearrangement.

 An inverse function is included.
-Given an index, it returns the rearrangement.
+Given a rearrangement, it returns the index.